michalkabara/form/README.md

 cd ..
 ```

-Navigate to the server directory:
+Navigate to the client directory:

 ```
 cd client